🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Let’s check it out!

-KuCoin wallet review: BTC deposit address.
+KuCoin wallet review: select coin.

-KuCoin wallet review: different BTC addresses available.
+KuCoin wallet review: deposit details.

+Note that if you were depositing BTC, you could also generate a SegWit address.
 SegWit addresses allow you to transfer BTC faster, and in a less fee-intensive manner.
 Not all exchange-wallets support them though, so it’s definitely another win on KuCoin’s side of things!

 Step 4: When it comes to withdrawing crypto assets from KuCoin, the process is very similar (only the other way around).
 You will have to pick the asset that you want to withdraw, and then paste the receiving address.